From time to time I like to explain, so there will be no confusion, just what it is that I teach as hokku.

 Hokku today, as I always say, should be thoroughly American if written in America, thoroughly Welsh if written in Wales, thoroughly Swedish if written in Sweden, thoroughly Spanish if written in Spain, thoroughly South African if written in Zulu or Afrikaans, and so on until every country and region of the world has been included.
 Hokku should never be seen as a cultural outpost of Japan, regulated by some sort of Japanese Vatican of supposed modern experts.
 Instead it should always grow as a native plant in whatever country it is found.
 But still it expresses the best of old hokku in modern-day languages, not as an artifact kept in a museum, but as a living, breathing thing, always nourished by Nature and its changes, from which hokku cannot be separated and still be considered hokku.

-I call the kind of hokku I teach contemplative hokku, because it is rooted in the meditative traditions that were the spiritual basis underlying the cultural development of early hokku.
+I sometimes call the kind of hokku I teach contemplative hokku, because it is rooted in the meditative traditions that were the spiritual basis underlying the cultural development of early hokku.
 These of course, at their essence, are also universal.
 So modern hokku retains the spiritual basis that gave rise to old hokku.
 It has not severed its roots, as has modern haiku, and that makes it worthwhile as far more than simply a pastime or a hobby.

 Hokku can be part of a spiritual path if practiced correctly.
 Nonetheless, hokku by itself never enlightened anyone.
 That is why I always recommend that those wishing to write hokku take up a meditative practice that will enable them to gradually lessen the hold of the ego.
-Only that will prove of lasting benefit, and without it hokku is of no more spiritual value than collecting stamps or doing crossword puzzles.
+Only that will prove of lasting benefit, and without it hokku is likely to be of no more spiritual value than collecting stamps or doing crossword puzzles.
 In fact without that spiritual basis, hokku can actually be harmful if it contributes to the strengthening of the ego and of materialism instead of their lessening.

 We live in a world that more than ever needs to recognize and restore the connection between human life and Nature.
 Our ignorance of, and disrespect for that vital union has led to massive deforestation, great pollution of the atmosphere and ocean, and changes that threaten not only a multitude of species of life but even human life on this planet.
 The practice of hokku is only one step toward changing that, but as the old Daoist saying goes, “The journey of a thousand miles begins where you are standing.”